SciddhantoSinha/Email-Automation-Bot/README.md

 ### 2. Retrieve Emails

-The bot retrieves emails from the **Inbox** using the Microsoft 365 Outlook:
+The bot retrieves emails from the **Outlook Inbox** using the Microsoft 365 Outlook:

 **Get Email List**